Advanced Learning Plans

 Advanced Learning Plan (ALP) Fast Facts from the Colorado Department of Education (CDE)

 High school student ALPs will be student generated and monitored along with the support and guidance of teachers and parents.
 Students will choose their own ALP goals and strategies.
 Student involvement and understanding of the ALP is an essential part of this process, as students can develop a sense of agency in their learning.
-In order to better facilitate meaningful collaboration among parents teachers and students, and to foster student ownership of the ALP process, the ALP is integrated with the Individual Career and Academic Plan (ICAP) which is required for all high school students, and which is currently housed on Naviance.
-Parents have access to their student's ICAP in Naviance.
+In order to better facilitate meaningful collaboration among parents teachers and students, and to foster student ownership of the ALP process, the ALP is integrated with the Individual Career and Academic Plan (ICAP) which is required for all high school students, and which is currently housed in SchooLinks.
+Parents have access to their student's ICAP in SchooLinks.

 The intent of the high school ALP process is to:

-Empower students by giving them choice and voice in setting their own learning goals
+● Empower students by giving them choice and voice in setting their own learning goals

 ● Create more Effective collaboration among parents, students, and teachers